Press Democrat wins Pulitzer Prize for North Bay Fires coverage

 SANTA ROSA, Calif.
-(KGO) --The Press Democrat of Santa Rosa received a Pulizter Price for their coverage of the North Bay Fires.
+(KGO) --The Press Democrat of Santa Rosa received a Pulitzer Prize for their coverage of the North Bay Fires.

 A table was piled high with salad and pizza, and maybe a couple of bottles of prosecco.
 They're the aftermath from a spontaneous party that began Monday afternoon when journalists at the Santa Rosa Press Democrat learned they had won the Pulitzer Prize for their breaking news coverage of the Sonoma County Wildfires.